13 Jan 2026

 When (and How) to Seek Additional Support

 If you have a depression room, there’s a possibility that you have depression, too.
-Other symptoms of depression to look out for are loss of interest and pleasure, low mood, fatigue and a sense of hopelessness.
+Other symptoms of depression to look out for are loss of interest and pleasure8, low mood, fatigue and a sense of hopelessness.
 If that’s your case, reach out to your primary health professional for a referral to a therapist, counsellor, or psychiatrist.
 They can make the accurate diagnosis and recommend the right treatment in your situation.

-That’s nothing to be ashamed of, as depression is a common health condition.
+That’s nothing to be ashamed of, as depression is a common health condition9.
 There are a variety of methods to help lessen your symptoms and provide you with the support you deserve.
 Reaching out for help is progress, and you should celebrate that win, too.

 Reclaim Your Space With Compassion

 A depression room is a sign of an emotional struggle, not a personal failure.
-Take small compassionate steps to help you see that progress, no matter how slow.
+Take small compassionate steps10 to help you see that progress, no matter how slow.
 Treat yourself with kindness and be gentle along the way.
 Treat yourself as you would a close friend you care deeply about.
 And if you need help along the way, reach out to a friend or health professional.

 Dr. Amy Reichelt